zabolotiny/Homebridge-Logo-TS/README.md

 4. Install homebridge-logo-ts using: homebridge-config-ui-x's Webserver
 5. Update your configuration file with code like the sample below

+## Known Issues ##

+- Switch Accessory is not scene compatible.
+The communication with several accessories is too fast.

 ## Homebridge-Logo-TS Main Configuration Parameters ##

 Name                     | Value               | Required | Option for | Notes